Flying the Pride flag in the UGDSB

 Rainbow flags have existed in many configurations representing many peoples and experiences throughout human history.

 The current Pride flag’s exact colours and dimensions have changed from the Gilbert Baker flag, which first appeared as a representation of the LGBTQ+ community in 1977.
-Although the Rainbow flag is still strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.
+The Rainbow flag is strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.

 LGBTQ+ refers to Lesbian, Gay, Bisexual, Transgender, and Queer or Questioning.
 The + refers to people who identify as Intersex, Asexual or an Ally.

 There are specific flags and flag variations for many identities within the LGBTQ+ community.